bpwilcox/bw-projects/README.md

 ### Description:
 This project is from my MIT MechE bachelor's thesis.
 The aim is to investigate human motor control strategies.
 Curved constraints offer a unique opportunity to exploit forces of contact.
 A circular crank experiment using the MIT MANUS robot was designed in order to test how well subjects can follow a set of simple instructions to rotate the crank at various constant speeds.
+In addition to velocity measurements read at the end effector of teh MIT MANUS, force and EMG measurements are also taken and qualitatively analyzed.
 ### Methods:
 * Velocity, force, and EMG data were collected during four tasks:
   * turning the crank at the subject’s preferred or comfortable speed